 The basic rule is to avoid cotton and dress in something that dries quickly.
-Dress in layers, as this is going to help you adjust properly with the weather conditions.
-Besides your regular t-shirts, don’t forget to take long sleeve shirts to prevent you skin from burning as the sun’s rays have a really strong effect in higher altitudes.
-Body warmers, wind and water stopper jacket and pants, cap and head warmer, gloves, shorts, underwear, socks and towels are basic clothing you should need.
+Dress in layers, as this is going to help you adjust properly to the weather conditions.
+Besides your regular t-shirts, don’t forget to take long sleeve shirts to prevent your skin from burning as the sun’s rays have a really strong effect in higher altitudes.
+Bodywarmers, wind and water stopper jacket and pants, cap and head warmer, gloves, shorts, underwear, socks, and towels are basic clothing you should need.

 Food and drinks:

-Breakfast, lunch and dinner are readily available in lodge or tea houses as a la carte and set meals in most places.
-Carrying energy bars like snickers along with snacks and electrolyte would be a great idea to avoid the low of glucose in your body when in times of need.
+Breakfast, lunch, and dinner are readily available in a lodge or tea houses as a la carte and set meals in most places.
+Carrying energy bars like snickers along with snacks and electrolytes would be a great idea to avoid the low of glucose in your body when in times of need.

 Taking water purification tablets, filters or devices is also advisable to avoid unwanted sickness from water borne diseases.
 Carry enough water to keep you turgid during the trek.
 Dehydration is the most common cause of altitude sickness.
 Nalgene or metal water bottles should serve the purpose.

-Blocking the sun with cap/hat and sunglasses and using sunscreen lotions and chap sticks keeps you at bay from unwanted burning of the skin, often leading to easy cracks in cold weather.
-A basic first aid kit with bandages, ointments and medicines has worked wonders for many in times of need.
+Blocking the sun with a cap/hat and sunglasses and using sunscreen lotions and chapsticks keep you at bay from unwanted burning of the skin, often leading to easy cracks in cold weather.
+A basic first aid kit with bandages, ointments, and medicines has worked wonders for many in times of need.
 Also, tissue papers and soap will keep you clean during the hike.